IHA Hospital Economic Impact Report

 With payrolls exceeding 71,000 employees and $4.2 billion, Iowa hospitals have a tremendous impact on their local businesses and communities.
 Retail sales generated by hospitals and their employees amount to nearly $1.6 billion, according to IHA's study.
 In turn, that retail activity generates sales tax, a major revenue source for government, worth nearly $96 million.

 The IHA study also examined the economic impact of other sectors in the state's health care industry, including nursing homes and residential care, pharmacies, ambulatory health care services, home health care services, and physicians, dentists and other health practitioners.

 While hospitals are by far the greatest economic contributor to Iowa's health care industry, these other sectors also have significant impact.
-For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 77,000 jobs with an economic impact of nearly $4.6 billion.
-Similarly, nursing homes and other residential care providers create nearly 73,000 jobs and add more than $2.1 billion to the economy.
-Because of the "multiplier" effect, the IHA study found that health care in Iowa provides about 321,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
-In terms of economic impact, Iowa's health care industry is worth more than $14.5 billion.
+For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 45,500 jobs with an economic impact of more than $3.6 billion.
+Similarly, nursing homes and other residential care providers create more than 43,000 jobs and add more than $1.8 billion to the economy.
+Because of the "multiplier" effect, the IHA study found that health care in Iowa provides about 294,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
+In terms of economic impact, Iowa's health care industry is worth more than $14.3 billion.

 Questions regarding the IHA Economic Impact Report can be directed to Dustin Wagner.